borg286/sevtech/README.md

 * You ALWAYS want to use perfect crystals for rituals and collector crystals, and preferably celestial crystals

 * Crystal tools are very effective, for example the highest quality sword does 7 full hearts of damage, (double that of a diamond sword).
 The quality of a tool depends on the stats of the crystals used.
 Higher size/cutting means more efficiency.
 However they slowly decrease these stats over time when used.
-These can be gained back by putting them in liquid starlight or on a grinding stone.
+These can be gained back by putting them in liquid starlight or on a grinding bench.
 Later they can be infused to make them more durable and effective.

 ### Tier 1 altar

-* Use a Skywave resonator to find patches of dark blue mist.
+* Use a Fosic resonator to find patches of dark blue mist.
 Must be within ~3 chunks to see it and somewhat close to the ground, so don't go too high on your slimesling.
 These areas are great for starlight.
 Pillar up and build your altars there.

 * Place your lightwells near your tier 1 altar to speed up production of starlight, as well as providing more light to the altar.